Murthy10/OSMstream/README.md

 ##Usage
-The idea is now to test your streaming database with the OSM diff data provided by kafka.
+The idea is now to test your streaming database with the OSM diff data provided by Kafka.

 ###Kafka settings
 - Host:     localhost